Soft-phonon and charge-density-wave formation in nematic BaNi$_2$As$_2$

-Here, we address this issue directly by studying the low-energy lattice dynamics in single crystals of pristine BaNi$_2$As$_2$, using a combination of diffuse and inelastic x-ray scattering with \textit{ab initio} lattice dynamics calculations.
-We observe intense temperature-dependent CDW-related diffuse scattering signal and a pronounced temperature-dependent anomaly in the phonon dispersion.
-This phonon branch is further predicted to be unstable at a momentum close to the experimentally observed one by our density-functional perturbation theory (DFPT) calculations.
-The soft-phonon branch has a transverse character, providing a natural explanation for the XRD pattern of the I-CDW satellites~\cite{Lee2021, Merz2021}.
-The phonon anomaly deepens as the I-CDW onset is approached from higher temperatures, unambiguously establishing a soft-phonon driven condensation.
-Fermi surface nesting mechanisms appear however irrelevant for this system, in agreement with recent studies of the Fermi surface~\cite{Guo2022, Pavlov2021} and possible alternative microscopic mechanisms leading to the phonon softening and ultimately governing the CDW formation are discussed.
+These observations emphasize a tight connection between I-CDW, nematicity and structural transitions in BaNi$_2$As$_2$.
+As these phenomena have recently proven ubiquitous in many quantum materials~\cite{Fernandes2019,Achkar2016,Cho2020,Neupert2022}, gaining understanding of the mechanism underpinning their formation is of central importance.
+Even though an earlier theoretical calculation has not revealed lattice instabilities in this system~\cite{Subedi2008}, the study of the lattice dynamics through the dispersion of phonons is most relevant.
+In the case of BaNi$_2$As$_2$, however, it has only been limited to zone center Raman active phonons~\cite{Yao2022} and no information is available on the phononic behavior around $q_{I-CDW}$.
+Here, we address this issue by studying the low-energy lattice dynamics of BaNi$_2$As$_2$, using a combination of diffuse and inelastic x-ray scattering with \textit{ab initio} calculations.
+We observe intense temperature-dependent CDW-related diffuse scattering signal and a pronounced anomaly of a transverse phonon branch predicted to be unstable by our density-functional perturbation theory (DFPT) calculations, in sharp contrast to \textit{e.g.} the case of cuprates~\cite{Kim2018}.
+This anomaly deepens upon cooling towards the I-CDW long-range ordering temperature, unambiguously establishing a soft-phonon driven condensation.
+The transverse character of the mode further provides a natural explanation for the XRD pattern of the I-CDW~\cite{Lee2021, Merz2021}.
+In agreement with recent studies of the Fermi surface (FS)~\cite{Guo2022, Pavlov2021}, nesting-based mechanisms appear irrelevant for BaNi$_2$As$_2$, and possible alternative microscopic mechanisms are discussed.

-For our study we used high-quality BaNi$_2$As$_2$ single crystals grown by a self-flux method and characterized by XRD.
-The diffuse scattering (DS) and inelastic x-ray scattering (IXS) experiments were performed at the ID28 beamline of the European Synchrotron Radiation Facility (ESRF) using an incident 17.794 keV x-ray beam~\cite{Girard2019,Krisch2006}.
+We used high-quality BaNi$_2$As$_2$ single crystals grown by a self-flux method and characterized by XRD~\cite{SOM}.
+The diffuse scattering (DS) and inelastic x-ray scattering (IXS) experiments were performed at the ID28 beamline of the European Synchrotron Radiation Facility (ESRF).
+The IXS measurements were conducted with $\sim$3 meV energy resolution~\cite{Girard2019,Krisch2006}.
 The DS data were recorded with a Pilatus3 X 1M detector in shutterless mode.
-For the IXS measurements, the momentum resolution was set to $\sim$0.25 nm$^{-1}$ in the scattering plane and 0.75 nm$^{-1}$ perpendicular to it and the energy resolution was 3 meV.
-More information on the studied samples and the experimental and computational methods can be found in the Supplemental Material (SM).
+More information on the samples, and the experimental and computational methods can be found in the Supplemental Material (SM)~\cite{SOM}.